levi006/FlavorNet/readme.md

      `python server.py`

-1. Navigate to: "http://localhost:5000" to view app
+1. Finally, navigate to: "http://localhost:5000" in your browser to view the app!

-1. Then, source it.

 ## Algorithms